Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA

 where $\rho_{\mathit{i,t}}^{\theta}=\frac{\pi_\theta(o_{i,t}|q,T,o_{i,<t})}{\pi_{\theta_{\text{old}}}(o_{i,t}|q,T,o_{i,<t})}$, and $A^{\text{ORPO}}_{i,t}$ represents a normalized difference from the group mean operation reward, defined as:

 where $\mu_r$ and $\sigma_r$ are the mean and standard deviation of rewards among the sampled completions $o_i$ in the same batch, and $\epsilon$ is a small constant that ensures numerical stability.

 \underline{\textit{Variance-aware group resampling strategy (VGR strategy).}} Although \textsf{ORPO} introduces finer-grained supervision signals, it also causes more instability in the LLM training, which manifests itself in two forms.
 The first is \emph{low-variance amplification}: when rewards assigned to different LLM responses in a group are very similar (\ie the reward variance is close to zero), the group-wise normalization in \textsf{ORPO} amplifies tiny, often noise-level differences into large positive and negative advantages, causing the optimizer to overreact to spurious contrasts between almost indistinguishable trajectories and leading to unstable gradient updates.
 Second, we observe a \emph{reward distortion problem}: in \textsf{ORPO}, the raw rewards $\{R_i\}$ are transformed into group-wise normalized advantages $A^{\text{ORPO}}_i$ (Eq.~\ref{eq:orpo-adv}), and the policy update is driven purely by such relative differences instead of by absolute reward values.
 This means that the model training does not receive real supervision signals.
 For instance, two vastly different groups of absolute reward scores $[0.9, 0.5, 0.5]$ and $[0.3, 0.1, 0.1]$ will be normalized to the nearly identical advantages $[1.41, -0.70, -0.70]$ and $[1.43, -0.72, -0.72]$.
 Here training samples with a high reward of $0.9$ and with a low reward of $0.3$ across two groups will have the same effect (both are regarded as positive signals), consequently misleading the LLM training.
-This creates a critical vulnerability as highlighted in recent relative optimization studies~\cite{wang2025aipo}: the optimization process inadvertently reinforces the ``least bad'' sample in a sub-optimal group (e.g., the $0.3$ reward case) simply because it outperforms its peers locally, while failing to distinguish between relative superiority and absolute correctness.
-These two issues are pronounced in our approach, as our pipeline rewarding provides fine-grained supervision signals and \textsf{ORPO} is performed on an immutable group of samples that is produced ahead of training.
+This creates a critical vulnerability as highlighted in recent relative optimization studies~\cite{wang2025aipo,liu2026gdpogrouprewarddecouplednormalization}: the optimization process inadvertently reinforces the ``least bad'' sample in a sub-optimal group (e.g., the $0.3$ reward case) simply because it outperforms its peers locally, while failing to distinguish between relative superiority and absolute correctness.